-Time Tasks Expected Outcome Resources

-Warm up

-10' In pairs or small groups, students discuss the warm up questions and share their experiences Generate interest Activate prior knowledge PLS Worksheet: Get Ready!

-Pronunciation focus

-20' Review or teach thought grouping, pausing and intonation with students in order to prepare them for their presentations Explain the following: In order to be comprehensible, English speakers pause with their voice Pauses may be longer or shorter depending on what the speaker wants to emphasize Go through the rules of where NOT to pause on the worksheet and explain that these groups of words separated by pauses can be called through groups or intonation units The prominent point is the stressed syllable of a content word that receives more stress than the other stressed syllables It's at this point where the intonation pattern takes a jump and falls or continues to rise Review the rise-fall and rising intonation patterns of English - rise-fallfor statements and information questions, rising for clarification and yes/no questions Clarification and yes/no questions Continues to rise (clarification and yes/no questions) Prepare for oral presentations Practice clear pronunciation in order to be comprehensible to listeners PLS Worksheet: Speak Clearly!
+Time Sample Tasks Expected Outcome Resources 10' Warm up In pairs or small groups, students discuss the warm up questions and share their experiences Generate interest Activate prior knowledge PLS Worksheet: Get Ready!
+20' Review or teach thought grouping, pausing and intonation with students in order to prepare them for their presentations Explain the following: In order to be comprehensible, English speakers pause with their voice Pauses may be longer or shorter depending on what the speaker wants to emphasize Go through the rules of where NOT to pause on the worksheet and explain that these groups of words separated by pauses can be called through groups or intonation units The prominent point is the stressed syllable of a content word that receives more stress than the other stressed syllables It's at this point where the intonation pattern takes a jump and falls or continues to rise Review the rise-fall and rising intonation patterns of English - rise-fall for statements and information questions, rising for clarification and yes/no questions Prepare for oral presentations Practice clear pronunciation in order to be comprehensible to listeners PLS Worksheet: Speak Clearly!

-Time Tasks Expected Outcome Resources Students mark up the introduction to indicate the pauses, prominent points in the thought groups, and the intonation pattern of each thought group Expert groups Review effective presenter characteristics and effective poster/power point visuals Reduce up to 2 pages of information to a LINC 5-7, Vol. 2, p.
-139 - 150.
-Divide the class into four groups and assign each group a topic Each group meets and works together list of important details.
-Identify key steps PLS Worksheet: Take Notes! to put together an oral presentation accompanied with a visual (an outline of the presentation), either a power in dealing with consumer problems, complaints or debt PLS Worksheet: Review Questions!
-Each member of the group should contribute to the oral presentation Consumer Law (2011), p.
-3-12.
-90' Inform the students of the following: each group is to write 2 to 3 comprehension questions to ask the audience after their presentations the audience is expected to ask the presenters 1 to 2 questions Give presentations about moderately complex processes Understand extended descriptive presentations Poster paper and dark markers Or Computer lab/ laptops and projector about the presentation information the audience should take notes (practice their note taking strategies) on the presentations PLS Worksheet: Assessment rubric for presentations!
-Booklets should be closed during the presentations Each group presents and after each presentation there is a question and answer session After all groups have presented, the teacher reviews the presentations by using the student generated
+Time Sample Tasks Expected Outcome Resources Students mark up the introduction to indicate the pauses, prominent points in the thought groups, and the intonation pattern of each thought group Expert groups Review effective presenter characteristics and effective poster/power point visuals Reduce up to 2 pages of information to a LINC 5-7, Vol. 2, p.
+139 - 150. assign cach group a topic list of important details.
+PLS Worksheet: Take Notes!
+Identify key steps in dealing with consumer problems, complaints or debt PLS Worksheet: Review Questions!
+Each member of the group should contribute to the oral presentation Inform the students of the following: Refer to PLS Consumer Law wikibook 90' each group is to write 2 to 3 comprehension questions to ask the audience after their presentations the audience is expected to ask the presenters 1 to 2 questions about the presentation Give presentations about moderately complex processes Understand extended descriptive Poster paper and dark markers Or Computer lab/ laptops and projector information the audience should take notes (practice their note taking strategies) on the presentations presentations PLS Worksheet: Assessment rubric for presentations!
+Booklets should be closed during the Each group presents and after each presentation there is a question and answer session After all groups have presented, the teacher reviews the presentations by using the student generated